kelseyabreu/biomastersCampaign/README.md

 [Reveals a handheld scanner device]

 Mr.BioMaster:
 "BioMaster Scanner.
+Prints cards.
+Visualizes the game on screen or through mini hologram.
-Reads bio-signatures, identifies species, tracks ecosystem data, and learns patterns to use for later upgrade.
+Reads bio-signatures, identifies species,tracks ecosystem data, and learns patterns to use for later upgrade.
 It's how I test the game's accuracy - I take it to real ecosystems and verify the card interactions match reality."